Cocopyth/AMFTravellingWave/README.md

 - If the code is directly pulled from **figshare**, data is included and paths should be consistent.
 This includes source data for all main figures as well as a subsample of raw data to demonstrate the functioning of the pipeline.
+The **fighsare** doi is _10.6084/m9.figshare.27889143_

 - If the code is cloned from GitHub, data must manually be downloaded from figshare and then path needs